Last updated on May 1, 2023

 5. Go to a Flamenco show

-The very first Flamenco show I ever saw was in a cave in the Gitano (gypsy) neighborhood of Granada.
-Almost 7 years later, I remember those powerful performances really well.
+The very first Flamenco show I ever saw was in a cave in the Sacromonte neighborhood of Granada, home to the gitanos (gypsies).
+Even though I went to that show back in 2012, I still remember those powerful performances vividly.
 I was so overcome with awe and emotion!
-That dance set the bar really high so I haven’t bothered going to a Flamenco show anywhere outside of Andalucia.
+That dance set the bar so high that I haven’t bothered going to a Flamenco show anywhere outside of Andalucía.
 It takes a certain skill and gravitas to pull off a brilliant Flamenco performance.

 6. Show up at La Sagrada Familia without a ticket

 La Sagrada Familia is the most visited attraction in Barcelona.
 As such, the ticket lines can wrap around the block.
 Don’t show up at the entrance without a ticket.
 I did that and had to go home; the staff told me that tickets now have to be purchased online.
 What’s the best way to experience La Sagrada Familia?
-Book a Get Your Guide tour of the 145-year old church so you can skip the lines, learn the history, and take in all the enchanting details.
+Book a guided tour of La Sagrada Familia with skip-the-line access to tour the 19th century church that still hasn’t been completed.
+You can also learn the history, take in all the enchanting details, and appreciate the church more when you have a live guide explaining what you’re looking at.

 For me, the most impressive part of La Sagrada Familia was the interior, which is built in Gothic and modern styles.
-The best way to experience La Sagrada Familia is through a guided tour with access to the Nativity Tower.
+That said, there’s an equally impressive exterior with towers and facades.
+The exterior is a work of art in itself.
+The best way to experience both the interior and exterior of La Sagrada Familia is through a guided tour with access to the Nativity Tower.
 You can explore the interior and the towers higher up the building while listening to an audio guide.
+This gives you the best of both worlds.
+I would book a ticket online in advance whether or not you decide to see just the interior of the church or both the interior and the exterior.
 To plan your visit, also check out the 5 mistakes to avoid when visiting La Sagrada Familia.

 7. Buy anything on Las Ramblas